pricetimeline/PriceHistory/README.md

 # PriceHistory
-Script that tracks the subscription price history
+Script that tracks the subscription price history.
+Data is available via API.